 -

 Pay attention to the units: Always note the units used for time and velocity on the axes.
-This will ensure that your calculations and interpretations are accurate.
-For example, if time is in seconds and velocity is in meters per second, then acceleration will be in meters per second squared.
+This will check that your calculations and interpretations are accurate.
+Here's one way to look at it: if time is in seconds and velocity is in meters per second, then acceleration will be in meters per second squared.

 -